La Sportiva TX2 Review

 Hiking Comfort

-The TX2s have all the comfort of their big brother's but have a very breathable knitted up that don't stretch, keep your feet cooler, and keep the foot stank down.
+The TX2s have all the comfort of their big brothers but have a very breathable knitted upper that doesn't stretch, keeps your feet cooler, and keeps the foot stank down.
 The ankle is lined with a soft, almost fleece-like material.
 This not only feels great, but it also creates a dirt-proof seal around our ankles, keeping the dirt and fine sand found on many High Sierra descents out of the shoe.

 These shoes also fit well in "lazy mode" around camp; even with the laces completely loose, the shoe stayed on remarkably well.